 Polka dot plant (Hypoestes phyllostachya), also known as freckle face plant, is a popular indoor plant (though it can be grown outdoors in warmer climates) grown for its attractive foliage.
-In fact, this is where the plant’s name derived, as its leaves are dotted with splotches of color—from white to green, pink, or red.
+In fact, this is where the plant’s name is derived, as its leaves are dotted with splotches of color—from white to green, pink, or red.
 Being so popular, many people find themselves curious about propagating polka dot plants.

 Polka Dot Plant Propagation Tips